Aquilatery/Rainbow-Music-Visualizer-Wallpaper/README.md

 `Angle of the Line` : Change the intensity of angle in rounded mode (Can bug)

-`Increases treble` : Increase the intensity of trebles value to balance
+`Increases Treble` : Increase the intensity of trebles value to balance

 `Y Music Vizualizer` : Change the Y coordinate of the music spectrum